-To file for divorce, you must meet a few requirements.
+To file for divorce in Seattle, you must meet a few requirements.
 The following criteria apply to the process for successfully obtaining a legal divorce in Washington.

 Residency: To be granted a divorce in Washington, one of the parties must be a permanent resident of the state.
 A permanent home, a voter registration card, Washington driver’s license or other proof of residency will be required.